morhidi/flink-benchmark-orig/README.md

 For list of available parameters refer to ```config/job.properties.example```.

 Copy the ```flink-benchmark-{version}.jar``` from the target folder of the project and a valid ```job.properties``` file to one of the flink nodes.

+Optional steps for more accurate results:
+ - make sure that the default kafka partition number is larger than the desired parallelism factor used in the jobs (```-p``` parameter)
+ - separate yarn node managers and kafka nodes to different nodes in the cluster
+ - add multiple disk volumes to kafka's ```log.dirs```

 ### ELK
 Generator